arcado-vol2/MPU6050_trajectory_plot/Arduino/arduino_main/README.md

 + GND -> GND
 + SCL -> SCL (A5; Arduino Nano pinout)
 + SDA -> SDA (A4; Arduino Nano pinout)
++ INT -> INT0 (D2; Arduino Nano pinout)

-Also code utilize button on ~D3 pin, u can change it in code by changing BUTTON_PIN define
+Also code utilize button on INT1 (D3) pin, u can change it in code by changing BUTTON_PIN define

 ---